ioam/topographica/doc/User_Manual/publishing.rst

 Projection plots
 ^^^^^^^^^^^^^^^^

-The GUI does not yet support saving Projection plots from the right-click menu.
+The Tk GUI does not yet support saving Projection plots from the right-click menu.
 However, they can be saved in PNG format from the command line using `save\_plotgroup`_.